usaid-cs/yesterday-i-learned/canada.md

 🇨🇦

+- Dundas and Sherbourne is packed with action.
+There you once saw someone being tackled by the police from 3m away.
 - There was a prime minister named [Brian](https://en.wikipedia.org/wiki/Brian_Mulroney), and Justin is a historical top 10 (50%) to date.
 - Court-ordered [restitution](https://www.justice.gc.ca/eng/cj-jp/victims-victimes/factsheets-fiches/restitution-dedommage.html): when you commit a crime, and now the court makes you pay the damages to the victim.
 - ["CTV"](https://en.wikipedia.org/wiki/CTV_Television_Network), owned by Bell, has never meant "Canadian television" because [CBC claims to have exclusive rights to the term "Canadian"](https://en.wikipedia.org/wiki/CTV_Television_Network#Early_years).